 With further research, we learned that the foal's owners were doing all they could to keep weight on Valence but her young one was simply taking too much.
 As he was of the age to be weaned, the veterinarian said that must be a priority and, to mak that happen, she had to move.
 With her owner unable to take her back, we began a frantic search for a foster home, and transportation to get her out of rural Quebec.

 Valence was moved into foster care in early October, making the journey to a community just outside of Montreal where her new herd mates consists of sheep, a llama, a donkey, and a mule.
 She wasn't sure of these critters at first but everyone seems to be making friends.
 Valence is healthy and Canadians being what they are, she could probably learn a few new tricks with some care and patience.
 In the meantime, Valence is settling in nicely and slowly worming her way into her foster mum's heart.

-Valence will stay in foster care for the winter.
+Originally, our plan was for Valence to stay in foster care for the winter.
 Her foster family is giving her loads of care and attention and slowly getting her weight back up to where it should be.
+As it happens, though, her foster family fell in love and she's been embraced by human and fur family - we all agreed a perfect fit.
+So, when Anna-Maria (foster mum) asked if she could adopt Valence, we didn't hesitate.
+Valence is now in her forever home, loved and well-care for.
+We could not ask for me!
 We also know her wee colt is doing quite well so, all-in-all nothing but good news!